J4ck3LSyN-Gen2/modern-php-reverse-shell/README.md

-# A modernized play off of the PentestMonkey PHP Reverse Shell W/ Meterpreter Capabilities
+# A Modernized PHP Reverse Shell